Skip to main content

 Paper-cut illustration of a dual orange and green brain with circuit patterns representing the intersection of AI engineering and human-centered design

-• AI tools built without input from the people who use them daily
+• Technology deployed without input from the people who will use it daily

 ✓ What we do differently:

-• Boutique depth: both founders on every engagement, no junior handoffs
+• Both founders on every engagement — no junior handoffs, no vendor coordination

 Who We Serve